fusionpbx/fusionpbx-docs/source/features/features.rst

 Conferencing
 ---------------------

 Set up voice and video conference calls, is optionally secure with a PIN number, and can transfer current calls to a conference.
-Interactive conference control provides ability to see the list of callers in the conference and manage the volume, see who is talking, kick, mute, unmute, deaf, undeaf, and more.
+Interactive conference control provides ability to see the list of callers in the conference and manage the volume, see who is talking, kick, mute, unmute, deaf, undeaf, profiles and controls.
 (See `Conferences`_)

 Conference Center
 -------------------------